 Photo source = Odyssey

-If turnips are not available or you want to try your hand at carving other roots and vegetable like the Irish, Scots and English used to, just walk into your kitchen and take a look in your vegetable drawer.
-Pull out a potato, a beet, a butternut squash or a rutabaga and start carving away.
+If you can’t get your hands on any turnips or you want to try your hand at carving other roots and vegetables like the Irish, Scots and English, walk into your kitchen and take a look in your vegetable drawer.
+Pull out a potato, beet, butternut squash or rutabaga and start carving away.

-The 2 Beet Lantern carving customs in France
+The Sugar Beet Lantern carving customs in Northern France

 photo source: B@ch’ Boetz